Introduction

 Role

-It limits transient overvoltages caused by:
+It limits transient overvoltages induced by:

 - an impact close to home